vfarcic/devops24/manuscript/08-jenkins-cd.md

 generated: "2018-08-08T21:03:01Z"
 ```

 We can see that we have only one Chart (so far).
 It is the *go-demo-5* Chart.
 The important thing to note is the version of the Chart.
 In that output it's `0.0.1`.
-However, I might have bumped it later on so your version might be different.
+However, I might have bumped it later since I wrote this textt, so your version might be different.
 We'll need that version soon, so let's put it into an environment variable.

 ```bash
 VERSION=[...]
 ```

-Please make sure to change `[...]` with the version you obtained earlier from the `index.yaml`.
+Please make sure to change `[...]` with the version you obtained earlier from `index.yaml`.

 Among other things, the build modified the Chart before pushing it to ChartMuseum.
 It changed the image tag to the new release.
 We'll add ChartMuseum as a repository in our local Helm client so that we can inspect the Chart and confirm that `image.tag` value is indeed correct.